JesperFischer/pyschometric_rt/readme.md

     ## Chain 2

-    ## Chain 1 finished in 0.6 seconds.
+    ## Chain 4 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:

+    ## Chain 4 Exception: lognormal_lpdf: Scale parameter is inf, but must be positive finite! (in '/tmp/RtmpG4J48Y/model-19262c93b81.stan', line 94, column 2 to column 65)

+    ## Chain 4 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,

+    ## Chain 4 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.

-    ## Chain 2 finished in 0.6 seconds.
+    ## Chain 4

     ## Chain 3 finished in 0.6 seconds.
-    ## Chain 4 finished in 0.6 seconds.
+    ## Chain 4 finished in 0.5 seconds.
+    ## Chain 1 finished in 0.8 seconds.
+    ## Chain 2 finished in 0.7 seconds.
     ##
     ## All 4 chains finished successfully.
     ## Mean chain execution time: 0.6 seconds.